 The study of information focuses on the use and users of information, as much as on the systems that manipulate information.
 Students must have a broad education in the sciences, social sciences, and humanities, as well as in the areas of information management and information technologies.

 All students take an Information Management and Technology primary core of 24-25 credits, which includes basic courses in information technology, information-based organizations, and information management.
 Students select 15 additional credits from a wide array of additional Information Management and Technology courses.
-Students are highly encouraged to combine courses from their IST core and elective credits that enable to them complete one of more of the following concentrations:
+Students are required to combine courses from their IST core and elective credits that enable them to complete one of the following concentrations: